 Career Experience and Executive Performance: Evidence from Former Equity Research Analysts

-Keywords: CEO/CFO, Career experience, Equity analyst, M&A, Earnings forecasts
+Keywords: Executives, Career experience, Equity analyst, M&A, Earnings forecasts, Conference calls

 JEL Classification: M41, G24, J24